Getting Started with OpenVCAD#

 From the renderer’s perspective, you can attach attributes with any user-defined names and then select among them in the attribute dropdown; as long as the return type is something the renderer knows how to visualize, it will happily display it.

 However, the compiler layer (which translates OpenVCAD designs into printable or simulation-ready formats) expects certain standardized attribute names so it can map fields into the correct channels.
 This is what pv.DefaultAttributes provides: a curated set of canonical names plus their expected return types.
-The Python bindings for these live in:
+The full Python reference is in Default attribute names and types.
+Implementation details: the Python bindings live in core-lib/bindings/pyvcad/attributes/default_attributes.h, and the authoritative C++ definitions (including built-ins and their Attribute::ReturnType enums) live in core-lib/include/libvcad/attributes/default_attributes.h.

 When authoring new designs intended for downstream compilers, prefer the names in pv.DefaultAttributes (e.g. DefaultAttributes.MODULUS, DefaultAttributes.TEMPERATURE, DefaultAttributes.COLOR_RGBA, DefaultAttributes.VOLUME_FRACTIONS, etc.) so that your attribute fields line up with the expectations of printers, slicers, and analysis pipelines that consume OpenVCAD output.